sagar-monga/react-native-pocs/FirebaseRN/README.md

 # Supported features
 - Firebase Auth & Storage with feature flags stored on cloud.
-- Dynamic component sizing
+- Dynamic component sizing.
 - AppState for showing different screen and not image on recents screen.
+- Zustand for state management.

 # What all works
-- Dynamic Component sizing
+- Dynamic Component sizing.
 - AppState for showing different screen and not image on recents screen.
+- Zustand